Rhonda Ross Kendrick: Early life

 At the time of Rhonda's birth, Diana Ross was married to her first husband, Robert Ellis Silberstein.
 Ross, Gordy, and Silberstein all knew of Rhonda's parentage.
 She was publicly presented as the daughter of Ross and Silberstein, and he raised her.
 When she was 13, she was told Gordy was her biological father.
-Ross Kendrick has said that the revelation came as a relief.
+Kendrick has said that the revelation came as a relief.
 She was beginning to notice physical differences between herself and her younger sisters.
 The revelation gave her an answer to the situation.
-Rhonda Ross Kendrick is the eldest of Diana Ross' five children and the seventh of Berry Gordy's eight biological children.
+Kendrick is the eldest of Diana Ross' five children and the seventh of Berry Gordy's eight biological children.
 She is a graduate of Brown University.

 Career

 Ross Kendrick's most famous acting credit is Toni Burrell on Another World.
 She played the role from 1997 to 1999 and was nominated for a Daytime Emmy Award in 1998.
 She also appeared in the movie The Personals (1999) with Malik Yoba as well as The Temptations miniseries with her relative Bianca Lawson.
 In 2004, she released her debut live album Rhonda Ross Live Featuring Rodney Kendrick.

 After working for two years as an agent with the firm Citi Habitats, she founded Ross Realty International, a real-estate brokerage firm in New York City in 2008.

 In 2013, she joined her mother on the In the Name of Love Tour as the opening act for her concerts.
 In July 2016, she released her first studio album In Case You Didn't Know.
 The album spawned the singles "Summer Day" and "In Case You Didn't Know".

-During the COVID-19 lockdown, Rhonda contributed her songwriting talents to her mother's Grammy nominated album Thank You released on Decca Records in late 2021.
+During the COVID-19 lockdown, Rhonda contributed her songwriting talents to her mother's Grammy-nominated album Thank You released on Decca Records in late 2021.
 The album included the single "All is Well" co-written by Rhonda, her mother, and celebrated songwriter and background singer Fred White.